Baggabilla/WZML-1/README.md

-leechzipwatch - [yt-dlp supported link] Leech yt-dlp supported link as zip dumpid - Add Dump Channel for leech files. make sure bot should an admin in dump channel. leechset - Leech settings setthumb - Reply photo to set it as Thumbnail cancel - Reply to the message by which the download was initiated and that download will be cancelled cancelall - /cancelall - Cancel all downloading tasks
+leechzipwatch - [yt-dlp supported link] Leech yt-dlp supported link as zip dumpid - Add Dump Channel for leech files. make sure bot should an admin in dump channel. leechset - Leech settings scrape - Magnet Scaper Scrape magnets from 1Tamilmv, Tamilblaster, Cinevez, Movierulzz and many more sites setthumb - Reply photo to set it as Thumbnail cancel - Reply to the message by which the download was initiated and that download will be cancelled cancelall - /cancelall - Cancel all downloading tasks